What Is the Most Common Type of Lift Truck Accident?

 The Most Common Injuries Caused by a Lift Truck Crash

-Between 2013 and 2016, 2,660 injuries requiring workers' compensation insurance benefits were attributed to lifting trucks.
+Between 2013 and 2016, lifting trucks were attributed to 2,660 injuries requiring workers' compensation insurance benefits.

-The following are some of the most common injuries caused by lift truck accidents:
+The following are some of the most common injuries caused by forklift truck accidents:

 - Head injuries